 CL Climate: Past, Present & Future

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Annette Bösmeier for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Annette Bösmeier for the poster/PICO entitled:

 Designing an expert knowledge based approach for the quantification of historical floods – the case study of the Kinzig catchment in Southwest Germany (Bösmeier, A.; Glaser, R.; Stahl, K.; Himmelsbach, I.; Schönbein, J.)